Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 First, you need to find out whether your company is a qualified person for the purposes of the partial exemption.
 You have been primarily engaged in business for several years as a manufacturer of wooden furniture.
 You determine your company's North American Industry Classification System (NAICS) code to be 337122.
 Since the NAICS code for your primary line of business is described within the range of 3111 to 3399, you determine that your company does qualify for the partial exemption.

 Now that you have determined that both your business and purchases qualify for the partial exemption, you are ready to start buying equipment.
-You will need to download the Partial Exemption Certificate for Manufacturing, and Research and Development Equipment.
+You will need to download CDTFA-230-M, Partial Exemption Certificate for Manufacturing and Research & Development Equipment.
 Fill it out, print it, and sign it.
 Then give it to the retailer of the equipment at the time you make your purchase.

-The retailer will charge or collect from you at a reduced tax rate thereby saving you 3.9375 percent in sales or use tax on the purchase of your equipment.
+The retailer will charge or collect from you at a reduced tax rate, saving you 3.9375 percent in sales or use tax on the purchase of your equipment.

 Understanding your NAICS code

-In order to be considered a qualified person for the partial exemption, you must be primarily engaged in a line of businesses described in North American Industry Classification System (NAICS) code 3111 to 3399 for manufacturers, 541711 or 541712 if you are engaged in research and development or, beginning January 1, 2018, 22111 to 221118, and 221122 for qualifying electric power generators or distributors.
+To be considered a qualified person for the partial exemption, you must be primarily engaged in a line of businesses described in NAICS code 3111 to 3399 for manufacturers, 22111 to 221118, and 221122 for qualifying electric power generators or distributors, or 541711 or 541712 if you are engaged in research and development.

 NAICS codes are used to classify business establishments by a six-digit code system.
 The first four digits represent the industry group, and the last two digits represent the specific industry.
 For example, a business that manufactures cardboard boxes will have a NAICS code of 322211:

-Your business' NAICS code is that which best describes your line of business, based on either its primary revenues or primary operating expenses.
+Your business' NAICS code best describes your line of business, based on its primary revenues or primary operating expenses.
 If there is no six-digit NAICS code for your specific line of business, you may still qualify for the partial exemption if your business activities are reasonably described in a qualifying four-digit industry group.

-It is important to remember that RTC section 6377.1 uses the 2012 edition of the NAICS codes to define a qualified person.
-To keep up with changes in the economy, OMB publishes a new NAICS edition every five years.
+It is important to remember that Revenue and Taxation Code (R&TC) section 6377.1 uses the 2012 edition of the NAICS codes to define a qualified person.
+To keep up with changes in the economy, Office of Management and Budget publishes a new NAICS edition every five years.

 Please note: The six-digit NAICS codes for research and development were changed in the 2017 edition.
 In general, the 2012 NAICS codes 541711 and 541712 were replaced by 2017 codes 541713 – 541715.
 Again, only the 2012 NAICS codes are relevant in determining whether a person is engaged in a qualifying line of business.